 1. Put your mission first

-Your church’s mission always comes first.
-It drives everything your organization does, from which events you host, to how you spend your annual budget—so why shouldn’t it drive your hybrid model too?
+Your mission always comes first.
+It drives everything your organization does, from which events you host, to how you spend your annual budget—so why shouldn’t it drive your hybrid church model too?
 Pick what digital tools and components help best serve your community and the values your church is built off of.
 This will ensure that while your church adapts with technology, your mission will still hold true.

 2. Set out your digital welcome mat